Dynamic Network Autoregressive Models for Functional Panel Data: Introduction

 \section{Introduction}

-The availability of functional data has been rapidly expanding across all fields of research, leading to a growing need for statistical tools that appropriately account for the unique characteristics of each type of functional data.
+The availability of functional data has been rapidly expanding across all fields of research, leading to a growing need for statistical tools that appropriately account for the characteristics of each type of functional data.
 In the analysis of socioeconomic data, there are at least two key aspects that should be addressed.
-The first is that an individual's decision or behavioral pattern may influence that of others through social networks—\textit{interactions} between individuals.
-The second is that individuals are intrinsically heterogeneous, even after controlling for observable characteristics—\textit{unobserved heterogeneity} of individuals.
+The first is that an individual's decision or behavioral pattern may be influenced by their own previous outcome and the outcomes of others through social networks -- \textit{outcome interactions} over time and across individuals.
+The second is that individuals are heterogeneous, even after controlling for observable characteristics -- \textit{unobserved heterogeneity} of individuals.
 Therefore, analyzing socioeconomic functional data requires functional models that jointly capture both of these aspects, which is the aim of this study.

-More specifically, to account for the interactions among units, we extend the network (or spatial) autoregressive (NAR) modeling approach to a functional response model.
+More specifically, to account for outcome interactions over time and across units, we extend the dynamic network (or spatial) autoregressive (DNAR) modeling approach to a functional response model.
 To address the unobserved individual heterogeneity, we introduce the functional fixed effects approach, given the availability of panel data.
-When the response variable is a scalar rather than a function, there already exists a vast body of studies investigating fixed-effect NAR models for panel data, such as
+When the response variable is a scalar rather than a function, there already exists a vast body of studies investigating fixed-effect DNAR models for panel data, such as